kalgon/jpa-records/README.md

 ## Records used as projections

+### Inside queries

 Projections seem to be supported without any modification to existing JPA providers.

     select new my.company.MyRecord(e.x, sum(c.y)) from MyEntity e join e.children c

+### Outside queries

+If in-query projections are not powerful enough, they can be done outside of the query in standard java code or by using a library ([mapstruct](https://github.com/mapstruct/mapstruct/issues/2014), beanutils, dozer...).

 ## Records used as attributes